The dedicated legal team of Caputo & Mariotti

 Premises Liability Claims

 It is the responsibility of a business owner or company to keep the premises of their land safe for any visitors who come on the property.
 If the owner or company fails in the duty, the injured party does have the ability to file a premises liability claim for any injuries received on the property.
 But many business owners will fight your claim by saying the accident was caused by your own negligence.
-This is why it's important to have an experience lawyer by your side to show the dangers on the property caused your injuries.
+This is why it's important to have an experienced lawyer by your side to show the dangers on the property caused by your injuries.

 Although many think of slip and fall accidents when speaking of premises liability, other types of accidents also include animal bites; negligent or inadequate security; dangerous property conditions; and swimming pool injuries.

-According to Pennsylvania law, when you are injured while on the job, you can received compensation from your employer’s workers’ compensation insurance no matter who is at fault for the accident.
+According to Pennsylvania law, when you are injured while on the job, you can receive compensation from your employer’s workers’ compensation insurance no matter who is at fault for the accident.
 Even if you slip in a puddle after spilling a glass of water, your injuries are covered under the 1915 Pennsylvania Workers’ Compensation Act.

 However, employers fail to realize the responsibility belongs to them and will either ignore or refuse to file your claim.
 And with workers’ comp claims extremely complex, it’s important to speak with an experienced workers’ compensation lawyer to make sure your claim will not go ignored.
 If the injury had resulted in a disability that prevents you from returning to work, we will discuss your options and help you fill out the proper forms to receive Social Security disability benefits.